Skarlett/proxbox/README.md

 ## Implementation of install
   So I figured that the safest way to do this was to make a user called `px` and then make no files actually owned by it, but go ahead and run the daemon as that user so if there were to an injection in `px-daemon` then, it would atleast miminalize the fact they no longer have root privelleges.

+### Global Installation
+This will install the script under /etc/init.d/px-daemon, run it through a user named PX and install utility commands like `px`, `geoip`, and `pxyscrape` into `/usr/sbin`

+    sudo ./install.sh
+    px -i

+### Local run
+    cd /path/to/dir
+    python src/pxf.py &
+    ./px -i